 In 2018, MPHA began phasing in the implementation of this initiative at each new, interim, or recertification.
 As of 2020, it was fully phased-in.
-The activity generate substantial time and cost savings; benchmarks may be too aggressive.
-We expect self-sufficiency metrics suffered because of the broader economic effects of COVID-19.
+The activity generates substantial time and cost savings.
+In 2021, self-sufficiency increased as residents returned to work following Covid-19 shutdowns.